Bangkok City Guide, Tours & Things to Do, Thailand

 Finally, watch out for flying champagne corks at sunset.
 The St Regis Bangkok has revived the art of champagne sabring (another fine tradition originally established by the St Regis New York), which happens each night in the bar as the sun goes down.

-For more inspiration, visit www.tourismthailand.org.
+For more travel inspiration, visit www.tourismthailand.org.

 Browse our range of Bangkok tours and experiences here.